 Wakes can be held in a private residence in the days leading up to a funeral.
 They can also be held at a funeral home and usually immediately precede the funeral ceremony.

 What you should bring is dependent on the location.
-Generally speaking, you send flowers to a funeral.
+Generally speaking, you send flowers to a funeral, like this arrangement of fresh-cut flowers.
 Don’t bring them with you — you don’t want to place undue stress on the family of the deceased.
 Sending flowers in advance allows funeral home staff to ensure they get to the right location.

 This is also the best practice to follow for a wake.
-Cards or any other sympathy gifts are also best sent to the family by some other means and not brought to the funeral home.
+Sympathy cards, like this simple card, or any other sympathy gifts, like a gourmet snack box, are also best sent to the family by some other means and not brought to the funeral home.

 You may bring flower arrangements that are suitable for the home if the wake is held at the home of the deceased.
 Wreaths or other graveside arrangements should be sent to the funeral home.

 More so than flowers, practical gifts are valued at wakes.
 A wake may last a few hours, or the deceased’s family may welcome mourners to their home over the course of a few days prior to the funeral.
 Bring edible gifts like casseroles, sandwiches, baked goods, or fruit baskets so the family doesn’t have to worry about food.
 They may even share it with guests.

 Cards are also a great thing to bring to a wake at home, especially when you write a heartfelt message celebrating the deceased.
 This is a way to help the family feel supported and uplifted even after the wake has passed.